MIT-Hydration/HydrationIII/README.md

 2. Review requirements with team lead of the subsystem
 3. Set the ticket to In Progress
 4. Create a branch in GitHub (e.g. use *git checkout -b _branch-name_* command).
 Use the Jira ticket number as branch name (e.g. *SOFT-2*)
-5. Start working on the ticket, commit as many times as you want
+5. Start working on the ticket, commit, and push as many times as you want
 6. When ready, create a *Pull Request* using the GitHub interface
 7. Put the ticket in *Review and Commit* column in Jira
 8. Review together with the team lead and accept commit (or back to in progress if team lead is not satisfied)